Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Assistance / emotional support animals – the cat’s whiskers?

-A claim for discrimination has been brought against Sainsbury’s after they refused to allow an ‘assistance cat’ into one of their shops in London.
-After suffering from episodes of sensory overload triggered by busy environments, the individual pursuing the legal action had recently been diagnosed with autism and relied on his trained cat, Chloe, for support and assistance with managing daily life.
+A discrimination claim has been brought against Sainsbury’s after they refused to allow an ‘assistance cat’ into one of their shops in London.
+After suffering from episodes of sensory overload triggered by busy environments, the individual pursuing legal action had recently been diagnosed with autism and relied on his trained cat, Chloe, for support and assistance with managing daily life.

 Whilst this case relates to service providers, the same principles apply in an employment context, putting a duty on the employer to make reasonable adjustments to alleviate any substantial disadvantage due to a disability.